Imaadhajwane/Analysis-on-Steller-Classification-/README.md

   This includes all the Analysis files, Finding Relations, Relation between different columns, Heatmaps, Confussion Matrix Part 3:
   This includes Traning, Splitting, Prediction of values, and Confusion Matrix after traning

+### PDF
+Along with all the I have also provided a ZIP file of the Parts all together for proper understandings.